Management as a Technology?

 Date Written: June 2016

-Are some management practices akin to a technology that can explain company and national productivity, or do they simply reflect contingent management styles?
+Are some management practices akin to a technology that can explain firm and national productivity, or do they simply reflect contingent management styles?
 We collect data on core management practices from over 11,000 firms in 34 countries.
-We find large cross-country differences in the adoption of basic management practices, with the US having the highest size-weighted average management score.
+We find large cross-country differences in the adoption of management practices, with the US having the highest size-weighted average management score.
 We present a formal model of “Management as a Technology”, and structurally estimate it using panel data to recover parameters including the depreciation rate and adjustment costs of managerial capital (both found to be larger than for tangible non-managerial capital).
-Our model also predicts (i) a positive effect of management on firm performance; (ii) a positive relationship between product market competition and average management quality (part of which stems from the larger covariance between management with firm size as competition strengthens); and (iii) a rise (fall) in the level (dispersion) of management with firm age.
+Our model also predicts (i) a positive impact of management on firm performance; (ii) a positive relationship between product market competition and average management quality (part of which stems from the larger covariance between management with firm size as competition strengthens); and (iii) a rise in the level and a fall in the dispersion of management with firm age.
 We find strong empirical support for all of these predictions in our data.
-Finally, building on our model, we find that differences in management practices account for about 30% of cross-country total factor productivity differences both between countries and within countries across firms.
+Finally, building on our model, we find that differences in management practices account for about 30% of total factor productivity differences both between countries and within countries across firms.

 Suggested Citation: Suggested Citation